dmwyatt/gh_repo_download/README.md

 - No static/media files to worry about.
 No storage needed.
 No cleaning up storage needed.
 - Security implications of unzipping files from the internet.
 We don't have to think about handling relative paths or any other shenanigans that could be in the ZIP file.

+A side effect of this is that we do a bit of non-standard handling of the POST/GET of the form.
+We do the downloading and processing of the repo in the view that you get redirected to after the form is submitted.
+The weird part is that the downloading and processing might lead to some errors that are best displayed on the form page.
+So we store the appropriate errors in the session and then redirect back to the form page which reads the errors from the session and sends them to the template for display.

 ### Size management